 Between Sunshine Beach and Noosa’s North Shore, there are more than nine beach and point breaks.
 If you’re new to surfing you can learn on the main beach and Noosa Spit, while more experienced surfer can tackle the bigger breaks around the headland and at Sunshine Beach.
 There are many great surf schools based out of Noosa Heads that offer everything from one-off lessons to multi-day courses.
 Or if you just want to watch, visit in March during the annual Noosa Festival of Surfing, the world’s biggest surfing festival.

 Main Beach and the coves of the National Park often get most of the attention when it comes to aquatic activities in Noosa.
 But in my mind, you haven’t fully experienced Noosa without heading out on the river.
 Whether it’s catching the ferry, renting a boat for the day, walking along the Spit and watching the sunset or booking a gondola ride with Gondolas of Noosa, I’m sure you’re going to love this different side of Noosa.

 12. Go kayaking on the Noosa Everglades

 Set deep within the Cooloola section of the Great Sandy National Park, the Noosa Everglades are one of only two everglade systems in the world.
 It’s also one of Australia’s most diverse ecosystems, boasting 44% of the country’s bird species.
-A kayak tour into the Noosa Everglades among some of the world’s most spectacular scenery has to be one of the most unique things to do in Noosa.
+A guided or self-guided kayak tour into the Noosa Everglades among some of the world’s most spectacular scenery has to be one of the most unique things to do in Noosa.

 13. Marvel at the view from Laguna Lookout